 Beyond the Functional to the Experiential

 In the world of patents, functional aspects of innovations often take precedence.
 However, with AV ride-sharing, experiential components, such as how a user interacts with the vehicle’s interface or the ambiance inside the vehicle, can also be innovative.
-Recognizing and effectively documenting these seemingly intangible aspects for patent applications can be tricky but vital.
+Recognizing and effectively documenting these seemingly intangible aspects of patent applications can be tricky but vital.

 Predictive Personalization and Data Privacy